Blaisorblade/pdbp.github.io/index.md

 For programs, we use generic backtick names like `` `z>-->y` `` to, hopefully, improve readability.

 You may have doubts about the usefulness of a trivial program like`` `z>-->z` ``.
-It turns out that, when defining more complex composite programs, obtained by plugging program components, into program templates, replacing one or more of the components, by `` `z>-->z` `` results in interesting programs of their own.
-Naturally, those programs have simpler types.
+It turns out that, when defining composite programs, obtained by plugging program components, into program templates, using `` `z>-->z` `` for one or more of the components results in interesting composite programs of their own.
+Naturally, those composite programs have simpler types than the fully generic ones.

 In what follows we also refer to programs `` function(`z=>y`) ``, that, essentially, are *pure functions*, as *atomic programs*.
 It is up to you to define the *granularity* of atomic programs.